-From October 2025, landlords will face legal obligations under Awaab’s Law to respond to damp and mould hazards within a fixed timeframe and more specifically, emergency repairs will carry a 24-hour deadline.
+From 27 October 2025, landlords will face comprehensive legal obligations under Awaab’s Law to respond to significant damp and mould hazards, as well as all emergency hazards, within the stipulated timeframes.

 The Compliance Risk In The Supply Chain